 They will be more open, positive, and generous in sharing their thoughts and business proposals.

-Splitting the team into other sub-teams will encourage engagement.
+Similar to breakout rooms, splitting the team into other sub-teams will encourage engagement.
 Keeping the attendees all in one group can lead to boredom after several minutes.

 Groupings can help to outsource work and ideas.
 Create a subject, then split the team into various groups.